SeanOnamade/five-nights-at-2fort/src/docs/AI_REFERENCE.md

-# TwoFort Nights - AI Reference Guide
+# Five Nights at 2Fort - AI Reference Guide

 This document contains all enemy AI parameters and behaviors. **Keep this updated when changing game balance.**